-Tecentriq is a prescription drug approved by the Food and Drug Administration (FDA) to treat adult patients with triple-negative breast cancer (TNBC) in cases where surgery is not an option and the tumor is metastatic or locally advanced.
+Tecentriq is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat adults with triple-negative breast cancer (TNBC) in cases where surgery is not an option and the tumor is metastatic or locally advanced.
 Tecentriq may be prescribed in cases where breast cancer cells test positive for programmed cell death protein 1 (PD-L1).
-Tecentriq is also known by its drug name Atezolizumab.
-Tecentriq is prescribed in combination with chemotherapy drug Paclitaxel.
+Tecentriq is also known by its drug name, atezolizumab.
+Tecentriq is prescribed in combination with chemotherapy drug paclitaxel.
 Tecentriq was granted accelerated approval by the FDA based on results in clinical trials.
 The continued availability of the drug may depend on the results of further studies.

 Between 10 and 15 percent of breast cancers are triple-negative, meaning that the cancer cells do not test positive for receptors for estrogen, progesterone, or human epidermal growth factor receptor 2 (HER2).
 The lack of receptors makes TNBC harder to target with treatments.
 PD-L1 is a protein that helps cancer cells evade the immune system.
 Tecentriq is a genetically engineered antibody (protein) designed to bind with PD-L1 expressed on tumor cells and tumor-infiltrating immune cells.
 Tecentriq is believed to work by allowing the immune system to identify and destroy cancer cells.

 Tecentriq is administered as an intravenous injection by a health care professional.
 For each 28-day cycle, Tecentriq is administered on days 1 and 15, and paclitaxel is administered on days 1, 8, and 15.

 The FDA-approved label for Tecentriq lists common side effects including fatigue, weakness, nausea, cough, trouble breathing, and decreased appetite.